 Only have 2 weeks to spend in Thailand?
 You're not alone!
 Though many people you'll meet in Southeast Asia will boast their seemingly never-ending travel plans, you can certainly get a good taste of the country in a short amount of time.

-If you have less than 2 weeks though, we would strongly recommend choosing either the north or the south of the country to explore.
+If you have less than 2 weeks though, we would strongly recommend choosing either the north of the country or the south Thailand beaches.
 Visiting both can be done in a time crunch, but it'll feel rushed and will include some long travel days.

-We’ve had numerous readers and friends reach out asking where to go in Thailand.
+We’ve had numerous readers and friends reach out asking where to go in Thailand and where are the best islands in Thailand.
 Most of them had a few things in common:

 - They had 2 weeks or less